Product Information Graph

 - A property class may define a minimum and maximum count of values.

-- A property class may define default value(s) which must of course satisfy its own constraints and those of its data type.
+- A property class may define a default value which must of course satisfy its own data type.

 - A property class may be composed of multiple property classes to form a structured data type (xs:complexType).
 The structure must be a tree, i.e without cyclic dependency.